- About Us

 In 2012, a total of 20,883 people attended InterVarsity’s three training centers: Cedar Campus, Cedarville, Michigan; Campus By the Sea, Catalina Island, California; Toah Nipi, Rindge, New Hampshire) to focus on God and be equipped for Christian service.
 These facilities are open to students, graduates, staff, families, and church groups.
 (In December 2011 InterVarsity transferred assets of Bear Trap Ranch, our fourth training center, to Foundation of the Heart and its ministry, Band of Brothers.)

-InterVarsity Press (IVP) published 108 new books last year.
-In addition IVP published 158 books acquired from Biblica US, Inc. and has 1,800 titles in print.
+InterVarsity Press (IVP) published 105 new books last year and has over 1,800 titles in print.
 IVP books consistently win awards for their quality and have been translated into over 60 languages including Chinese, Korean, Portuguese, Persian, Croatian, and Estonian.
-More than 700 ebook titles are available on Kindle and more than 300 are available on the Nook.
+More than 900 ebook titles are available on Kindle and other digital platforms.
+IVP is known as a leader in the publishing industry for publishing thoughtful Christian books.